 It is really a practice of calming down, over and over again.
 Don't underestimate how powerful that can be.

 I started with guided journeys on audio-tape, but today I meditate exclusively with the Shambhala Meditation Tools.
 I also understand much more now about why to meditate, and what the outcome is supposed to be.

 I meditate with the Shambhala Meditation-Healing Tools because they make meditation easy, deep, and wonderful.
 I find peace and rejuvenation in meditation.

 So what are they all about?
 Well, they are Tools of crystal, silver and gold, and they are very beautiful.
 They apply the science of geomancy and transmission.
-Most people start with a small one, called an Etheric Weaver, and each Tool comes with a meditation CD.
-The CD is a combination of beautiful prayers, crystal bowls, and first nations drumming.
-The prayers evoke awakening qualities within you, like peace and love and light.
-This Soul Therapy Music (stream it free at that link) and the Tools are created by Buddha Maitreya, and the Tools transmit His healing Blessings - so its much more than just a meditation system (and you can stream it free at that link above).
+Most people start with a small one, called an Etheric Weaver, and each Tool comes with a CD of Soul Therapy Music.
+This Music is a combination of beautiful prayers, crystal bowls, and first nations drumming.
+The prayers evoke awakening qualities within you, like peace and love and service.
+Both the Soul Therapy Music (stream it free at that link) and the Tools are created by Buddha Maitreya, and transmit His healing Blessings, so its much more than just a meditation system, it creates self-healing and has given me a lot of peace.

 The other meditation I do now is the OM Meditation.
 It's a group meditation and it has made me a better person.
-I do that online, each wee..
-It includes a profound teaching, always on healing and evolving person and planet.
+I do that online, weeknights.
+It includes a profound teaching, always on healing and evolving person and planet, also by Buddha Maitreya.

-But however you do it, meditation's outcome is always the same: you become calmer, wiser, less intellectual and more grounded and open to the magic and joy of living.
+But however you do it, meditation's outcome is always the same: you become calmer, wiser.
+You less intellectual and more grounded and open to the magic and joy of living.

 You transform, very slowly, into all that you can be.